- Applying to study

 How to submit your supporting documentation

-You must have an electronic copy of your supporting documents to your application and submit them as part of the online process.
+You must have an electronic copy of your supporting documents and submit them as part of the online process.
 Hard copy documents will not be accepted.
-You must submit all of your supporting documentation at the same time when you submit your application.
-Scanning services are available at libraries for a small fee.
+Your supporting documents must be in PDF (.pdf) format and you must submit all of your supporting documentation at the same time when you submit your application.

 For auditing purposes you must keep either the original or certified copy of all supporting documentation you attach for at least one year.
 The University conducts audits to validate the information students provide in their applications.
 You may be contacted anytime within one year of submitting your application and required to produce either the original or a certified copy of all supporting documentation.